cwilso/WebMIDIAPIShim/README.md

 Internet Explorer is supported from version 9 and up.

-Note that there is no way on iOS to work with the Web MIDI API; Chrome and Opera for iOS do not have the Web MIDI API implemented and there is no Jazz plugin for any iOS browser either.
+Note that Chrome and Opera for iOS do not have the Web MIDI API implemented and since there is no Jazz plugin for any iOS browser either, you cannot use Web MIDI on iOS devices.

 ## Support for Node.js applications

-The Web MIDI API shim works in Node.js applications as well.
-The shim creates a global variable `navigator` that has the method `requestMIDIAccess`.
-This means that you can use the same code in both browser and Node.js environments.
+The Web MIDI API shim works with Node.js applications as well.
+The shim creates a global variable `navigator` that mimics the native `navigator` object in browsers.
+The `navigator` object has the method `requestMIDIAccess` and this means that you can share your Web MIDI API related code seamlessly across browser and Node.js projects.

-The Node.js version uses the npm module [jazz-midi](https://www.npmjs.com/package/jazz-midi) to connect to the MIDI implementation of your operating system.
+Instead of the Jazz plugin, the Node.js version uses the npm module [jazz-midi](https://www.npmjs.com/package/jazz-midi) to connect to the MIDI implementation of your operating system.
 A reference to `jazz-midi` is added to the global `navigator` object so you can query `jazz-midi` for instance to get the version number:

 ```javascript
 // nodejs
 console.log(navigator.jazzMidi.version); // 1.5.1
 ```

-`jazz-midi` is the Node.js version of the Jazz browser plugin and is maintained by [Jazz Soft](http://jazz-soft.net/) as well.
+The `jazz-midi` package can be seen as the Node.js version of the Jazz browser plugin and is maintained by [Jazz Soft](http://jazz-soft.net/) as well.

 ## Use the shim in your project